TechZoOrganization-OpenSource/upc-pre-202401-si729-SW54-techzo-report/README.md

 ## 2.4 Ubiquitous Language
 En esta sección, se establece un glosario de términos clave del dominio de negocio, conforme al enfoque de Ubiquitous Language propuesto por Eric Evans en Domain-Driven Design.
 Este glosario proporciona definiciones claras y sin ambigüedades de los conceptos utilizados en el ámbito específico del problema y la solución abordados, facilitando una comunicación efectiva entre todos los miembros del equipo.

 + **Subscription (Subscripción):** An arrangement where users sign up for a service or access to a product on a recurring basis, often for a specific duration, in exchange for certain benefits or features.
 Subscriptions typically involve the payment of a recurring fee, and they may offer various levels or tiers of access, each providing different features, benefits, or limitations.
-Users may subscribe to gain access to premium content, exclusive features, or enhanced functionality within the platform.
+Users may subscribe to gain access to premium content, exclusive features, or enhanced functionality within the platform.<br><br>

 + **Plan (Plan):** Different tiers or levels of subscription offering varying features, benefits, or limitations.
 Plans are structured to cater to the diverse needs and preferences of users, providing options that align with their usage patterns, budget constraints, or desired level of engagement.
-These plans may be designed to cater to different user segments, such as casual users, power users, or businesses, and they often dictate the scope of access and available features within the platform.
+These plans may be designed to cater to different user segments, such as casual users, power users, or businesses, and they often dictate the scope of access and available features within the platform.<br><br>

 + **Exchange (Intercambio):** The act of swapping objects between users, typically facilitated by the platform.
 Exchanges may involve the direct trade of items between users, where one user offers an object in exchange for another object offered by a different user.
 Alternatively, exchanges may involve indirect transactions facilitated by the platform, where users list objects they wish to exchange, and the platform matches them with other users interested in those items.
-Exchanges promote the circulation of goods within the community, fostering a collaborative and sustainable consumption model.
+Exchanges promote the circulation of goods within the community, fostering a collaborative and sustainable consumption model.<br><br>

 + **Guarantees (Garantías):** Assurances provided by the platform to users regarding the quality, authenticity, or condition of exchanged objects.
 Guarantees serve to instill confidence in users, assuring them that the objects they receive through exchanges meet certain standards and expectations.
-These guarantees may include policies for verifying the authenticity of items, conducting quality inspections, or providing recourse in the event of disputes or issues with exchanged objects.
+These guarantees may include policies for verifying the authenticity of items, conducting quality inspections, or providing recourse in the event of disputes or issues with exchanged objects.<br><br>

 + **Advertisements (Anuncios)** Promotional content displayed on the platform to generate interest or revenue.
 Advertisements may take various forms, including banner ads, sponsored content, or targeted promotions, and they are often tailored to the interests, preferences, or demographics of users.
-Advertisements may be used to promote relevant products, services, or events to users, and they may serve as a source of revenue for the platform through advertising partnerships or pay-per-click arrangements.
+Advertisements may be used to promote relevant products, services, or events to users, and they may serve as a source of revenue for the platform through advertising partnerships or pay-per-click arrangements.<br><br>

 + **Donation (Donaciones):** Contributions made by users in the form of objects or monetary support to individuals or organizations.
 Donations reflect acts of generosity and altruism within the community, allowing users to support causes they care about or assist those in need.
 Users may donate objects they no longer need or use, providing them to individuals or organizations that can benefit from them.
-Additionally, users may make monetary donations to support charitable initiatives, nonprofit organizations, or community projects facilitated by the platform.
+Additionally, users may make monetary donations to support charitable initiatives, nonprofit organizations, or community projects facilitated by the platform.<br><br>

 + **Physical Donation (Donación física):** Donating physical objects by providing an address for drop-off.
 Physical donations involve the transfer of tangible items from one user to another, typically through arrangements for pickup or delivery.
 Users may offer physical donations to other users directly, arranging for the exchange of objects through personal interactions or logistics coordinated within the platform.
-Physical donations contribute to resource sharing and waste reduction efforts, enabling users to repurpose or recycle items they no longer need.
+Physical donations contribute to resource sharing and waste reduction efforts, enabling users to repurpose or recycle items they no longer need.<br><br>

 + **Monetary Donation (Donación monetaria):** Contributing money to a specified account, typically belonging to a non-profit organization.
 Monetary donations involve the transfer of funds from one user to another, often in support of charitable causes, humanitarian efforts, or community initiatives.
 Users may donate money to nonprofit organizations, charitable foundations, or crowdfunding campaigns endorsed by the platform, providing financial support to causes aligned with their values or interests.
-Monetary donations may be used to fund various projects, programs, or activities that benefit the community or address societal needs.
+Monetary donations may be used to fund various projects, programs, or activities that benefit the community or address societal needs.<br><br>

 + **Transaction (Transacción):** A financial exchange or operation carried out between users or involving the platform.
 Transactions encompass a wide range of interactions within the platform, including purchases, sales, exchanges, donations, or payments.
 Users engage in transactions to acquire, exchange, or transfer goods, services, or funds, utilizing the platform's features and functionalities to facilitate these exchanges securely and efficiently.
-Transactions may involve the transfer of virtual assets, such as digital currency or credits, as well as the exchange of physical goods or monetary payments.
+Transactions may involve the transfer of virtual assets, such as digital currency or credits, as well as the exchange of physical goods or monetary payments.<br><br>

 + **Categories (Categorías):** Groupings or classifications used to organize objects, organizations, or content for easier navigation and searchability.
 Categories serve as a taxonomy or hierarchical structure within the platform, grouping related items or entities based on shared characteristics, attributes, or properties.
 Users can browse or filter content within specific categories to narrow down their search results and find relevant information more efficiently.
-Categories may be predefined by the platform or created dynamically based on user-generated content, reflecting the diverse interests and preferences of the community.
+Categories may be predefined by the platform or created dynamically based on user-generated content, reflecting the diverse interests and preferences of the community.<br><br>

 + **User Limit (Límite de usuario):** The maximum number of objects a user can publish or display on the platform within a given timeframe.
 User limits impose restrictions on the quantity or volume of content that individual users can contribute or showcase within the platform, preventing abuse, spam, or excessive clutter.
 These limits may be enforced to maintain a balanced and equitable distribution of resources among users, ensuring fair access to platform features and functionalities.
-Users may encounter user limits based on their subscription level, account status, or platform policies, with options to increase limits through upgrades or premium memberships.
+Users may encounter user limits based on their subscription level, account status, or platform policies, with options to increase limits through upgrades or premium memberships.<br><br>

 + **Space Allocation (Asignación de espacio):** The allocation of virtual real estate or capacity on the platform for users to publish or display their objects.
 Space allocation involves the provision of digital resources, such as storage capacity, bandwidth, or display area, to accommodate user-generated content within the platform.
 Users are allotted a certain amount of space or resources based on their subscription plan, account settings, or platform privileges, dictating the extent to which they can contribute or showcase objects, advertisements, or other content.
-Space allocation may be managed dynamically to accommodate fluctuations in user activity or demand, optimizing resource utilization and user experience within the platform.
+Space allocation may be managed dynamically to accommodate fluctuations in user activity or demand, optimizing resource utilization and user experience within the platform.<br><br>

 + **User (Usuario):** An individual who interacts with the platform, either by subscribing, publishing objects, or engaging in exchanges.
 Users represent the primary stakeholders and participants within the platform ecosystem, contributing content, generating activity, and shaping the community dynamics.
 Users may vary in their roles, behaviors, and preferences, ranging from content creators and contributors to consumers and participants.
 The platform's features, functionalities, and policies are designed to cater to the needs, interests, and expectations of users, fostering a positive and engaging user experience.<br><br>